sanjeeviss/Content-Based-Movie-Recommendation-System/README.md

 - **Dependency on Feature Extraction:** The quality of recommendations heavily relies on the features extracted from movie descriptions, which may not capture all aspects of a movie.
 - **Scalability:** Creating good features and computing similarities can be computationally intensive for a large number of movies and users.

+### Text Processing and NLP:
+   **To extract meaningful features from textual data (such as plot summaries), Natural Language Processing (NLP) techniques are employed.
+Tokenization, stemming, and lemmatization are commonly used to process and clean the text, extracting relevant keywords and phrases.
+### TF-IDF Vectorization:
+   **TF-IDF (Term Frequency-Inverse Document Frequency) is a widely used technique to vectorize textual data.
+It evaluates the importance of a word in a document relative to its occurrence in the entire corpus.
+   **TF-IDF helps in transforming plot summaries and genre tags into numerical vectors, capturing the significance of words within the context of each movie.

+### Word Embeddings:
+   **Instead of traditional TF-IDF, advanced techniques like Word Embeddings (Word2Vec, GloVe) can be employed.
+These methods create dense vector representations of words, capturing semantic relationships.
+Word embeddings can enhance the understanding of contextual similarities between words, providing a more nuanced representation of movie content.

+### User Profile Updating:
+   **The user profile, representing their preferences, needs to be continuously updated as they interact with the system.
+New ratings, likes, or watched movies should be considered to ensure accurate recommendations.
+   **Techniques such as incremental learning can be applied to update user profiles efficiently.
+### Hybrid Approaches:
+   **Hybrid recommendation systems combine multiple recommendation techniques to overcome individual limitations.
+Content-Based systems can be integrated with Collaborative Filtering or other methods to provide more robust and diverse recommendations.
+   **Hybrid models leverage the strengths of different approaches to improve the overall recommendation accuracy.

 ## SCREENSHOTS: